-You can have multiple tabs of shortcuts to make it easy to access items that are used frequently, independent of which story you are working on.
+You can have multiple tabs of shortcuts to make it easy to access items that are used frequently. independent of which story you are working on.
 Each group in the Shortcuts bar playlist appears as a tab in the Shortcuts bar.
 The shortcuts are specific to a show so that when you change your show you can have different shortcuts for different productions.

-Note: It is also possible to have shortcuts tab per workspace.
+A Note: It is also possible to have shortcuts tab per workspace.
 This means that two workspaces can have different shortcuts.
 See Workspaces.

-4.14.1 Elements in the Shortcuts Bar
+Elements in the Shortcuts Bar 4.14.1